mattdibi/redox-keyboard/README.md

   4. Solder the DIN Pin of the RGB strip to the TRRS pad.

 **Notes**:
-- You don't need to solder the resistor since the I2C connection won't be used.
+- You don't need to solder the 4.7k resistors since the I2C connection won't be used.
-- You can't use only one hand as master.
+- You can use only one hand as master.

 #### Firmware